Lugaru Wolf

 13.04 The new yank-options variable changes how yanking an absolute path name at a file name prompt works.

-13.04 Various bit values in for the -ka flag were added.
+13.04 Various bit values for the -ka flag were added.
 There are new options for changing how Epsilon handles typing the key combinations Ctrl-@, Ctrl-^, and Ctrl-_ if you omit the Shift key, and whether Epsilon recognizes Ctrl when applied to certain ASCII characters like 9 or *.

 13.04 Telnet mode now deletes null characters and Ctrl-A characters sent by the remote system.
 The telnet-interpret-output variable has a new bit to disable this behavior.